-ISD has an E&T Flyer that is available to SNAP recipients when they are interested or want further information related to E&T. The E&T flyer has contact information that includes a phone number, website, and QR code to enroll into SNAP and be referred to E&T if eligible.
+ISD has an E&T Flyer that is available to SNAP recipients when they are interested or want further information related to E&T.

-The participant is provided with more information during the initial contact, orientation and throughout the assessment and development of an Employment Plan (EP), by Equus.
+The participant is provided with more information during the initial contact, orientation and throughout the assessment and development of an Employment Plan (EP), by the provider.